apalache-mc/apalache/docs/src/adr/021adr-prioritization.md

 how to we would determine the scores for each work item.
 This ADR aims to outline and codify the approach we will use.

+In this document we talk about "items of work" or "work items".
+These are just some division of work into a conceptually unified unit.
+In general, any work item can be further divided into smaller units of work.
+Work items are represented by "tickets" or "issues" that track the task, e.g., GitHub issues.

 ## Options

 We considered 3 different approaches to prioritization: